k3karthic/django-sink/README.md

 ## Replit

-`main.py` is run by [Replit](https://replit.com/) to start the Django server.

-`replit_init.sh` is called from `main.py` to initialize the REPL with SSH & GPG.
+[Replit](https://replit.com/) runs `main.py` to start the Django server. `main.py` in turn runs `replit_init.sh` to initialize the REPL with SSH & GPG.

-The SSH configuration is used to push updates to the Codeberg mirror.

-GPG is used to sign commits.
+SSH configuration is for pushing updates to the Codeberg mirror.
+GPG configuration is for signing commits.

 Run the following command from the shell before doing a commit,
 ```
 export GPG_TTY=$(tty)
 ```